kristianmandrup/cream/README.markdown

 Check out [Cancan permits](http://github.com/kristianmandrup/cancan-permits) for more info for how to use Permits.

 *Cancan permits* support all the ORMs that both Devise and Roles Generic support.

+### Permits Editor

+I have recently created a [Permits editor](http://github.com/kristianmandrup/permits_editor) application that demonstrates how you can let the user edit the Permits, Licenses and even individual User permissions directly as part of an admin section of the web app.
+The *Permits editor* updates yaml files that are now part of the *cancan-permits* infrastructure (if present and registered).

 ### Licenses